Walking Football

 Croydon Walking Football for Wellbeing

-Walking and Cycling Grants London is a programme funded by Transport for London in partnership with the London Marathon Foundation and managed by Groundwork London.
+Walking and Cycling Grants London is funded by Transport for London, in partnership with the London Marathon Foundation, and delivered by Groundwork London.

 Overview

-Croydon Walking Football for Wellbeing is an inclusive, community-led programme that improves physical health, mental wellbeing, and social connection through football.
+Croydon Walking Football for Wellbeing is an inclusive, community-led nine-month programme focused on improving physical health, mental wellbeing, and social connection through football.

-The programme takes place at Merky FC HQ in Selhurst and brings together people from different backgrounds and age groups in a safe, welcoming, and supportive environment.
+Delivered at #Merky FC HQ in Selhurst, the programme brings together people from different backgrounds and age groups in a safe, welcoming, and supportive environment.

-At the heart of our programme is a strong intergenerational approach, where younger and older participants take part together, learn from one another, and build meaningful connections.
+A key element of the programme is its intergenerational approach, where younger and older participants take part together, learn from one another, and build meaningful relationships.

 What is Walking Football?

 Walking football is a low-impact version of the game designed to be accessible to all.
-Participants walk instead of run, creating a safer and more inclusive experience while still enjoying the social and physical benefits of football.
+Participants walk instead of run, creating a safer and more inclusive experience while still benefiting from the physical and social aspects of football.

 What We Deliver

-• Guided warm-ups and structured walking football games
+· Guided warm-ups and structured walking football activities

 • Older adults aged 60+